Berg0162/simcline/FTMS Enabled/FTMS_Simcline/experiment-esp32s3_FTMS_Simcline_v000/README.md

 <br clear="left">

 ## Video of user interface during fictional riding
-Notice that the road inclination data were randomly generated in a pace that one will never meet in the real world, just to show the interface during a long ride!
+Notice that the road inclination data were randomly generated in a pace that one will never meet in the real world, just to show the interface during a long ride!<br>
+Color palette for grade percentage is taken from [wwww.CylingCols.com](HTTPS://wwww.CylingCols.com).

 [See video on Youtube](https://www.youtube.com/watch?v=asnAkheFVb0&t=11s)